nightroman/FarNet.template/README.md

 Alternatively, you may build from Visual Studio or VSCode.

-When you build a module project then the post build step publishes files to the FarNet module directory.
+When you build a module project the output goes to FarNet module folder.
 Ensure Far Manager is not running to avoid files in use.

-When you build a script project the output is sent to the FarNet script folder.
+When you build a script project the output goes to FarNet script folder.
 If you test simple methods with `unload=true` then you do not have to restart.

 ## Debugging